allanNAIT/allanNAIT.github.io/phys1521/outcome3/mechanics.md

 ## Introduction
 This lesson will extend the concepts learned in Lesson 3.1 to include how to get object moving and what happens when they are moving.
 To accomplish use this introduction of Newton’s Laws.

 Modern mechanics has evolved from the classical mechanics of Sir Isaac Newton; the inclusion of the work by Albert Einstein, and others, has changed, somewhat, the work done by Sir Isaac Newton.
-The fundamentals of Newton’s work is summarized in his three laws.
+The fundamentals of Newton’s work are summarized in his three laws.

 >**Newton's First Law**<br>Every body persists in a state of being at rest or of moving uniformly straight forward, except insofar as it is compelled to change its state by force impressed.
 >